-Or, if you are with a roommate and trying to rent a $4,000 apartment, you will need to prove that you earn $160,000 annually, this can be you and your roommate combined, and does not have to be individually.
+Or, if you are applying with a roommate and trying to rent a $4,000 apartment, you will need to prove that you earn $160,000 annually.
+This can be you and your roommate's salary combined and does not have to be individual.

 One more tidbit to keep in mind is that although this is not a state requirement, landlords generally look for a credit score of around 700 or above.